-As required by the Township's Development Application Procedures and Fees Bylaw, 2012, No. 2791, the applicant delivered notices to properties located within 100 m of the subject property soliciting comments and inviting residents to attend a Public Open House to hear about the proposal, review the drawings, and provide comments.
+As required by the Township's Development Application Procedures and Fees Bylaw, 2012, No. 2791, the applicant delivered notices to properties located within 100 m of the subject property soliciting comments and inviting residents to attend a Public Open House.
 This meeting was held from 7pm to 9pm on Wednesday, December 21, 2016 in the restaurant space at 101 Island Highway.
 Staff confirm the applicant has provided the required submissions indicating that five persons attended the meeting and all feedback regarding the proposed changes was favourable.

-As this is a rezoning application, notices were mailed to tenants and owners of properties located within 100 metres (328 ft) of the subject property on May 29, 2017 [Schedule I]..
+As this is a rezoning application, notices were mailed to tenants and owners of properties located within 100 metres (328 ft) of the subject property on May 29, 2017.
 Notice of the Public Hearing was printed in the June 2, 2017 and June 7, 2017 editions of the Victoria News and five signs indicating that the property is under consideration for a change in zoning that have been in place on the Island Highway and Craigflower Road frontages since December 2016 were updated to show the date, time and location of the Public Hearing.